tejbhatt/FlightPricePrediction/README.md

-Predicit the flight fare price with this project
+#Predict the flight fare price with this project